 Rosie’s ball drifted to the deep end of the pool, but that won’t stop her from getting it.
 She’s not about to get all wet, so she simply makes the deep end into the shallow end.
 She takes the nice, safe kiddie pool, launches it like a raft, and paddles her way to the prize.
 She didn’t even have to get her head wet.

 3. Create A Diversion

-4. Wait It Out
+4. Knock It Down

 5. The Floor Is Lava

 This Boxer is not fond of wood floors.
 It’s not far from the couch to the rug, but he’s still not happy about it.
 He throws a pillow down just to shorten the distance.
 He makes sure every other route is not an option before he finally takes the two steps at a brisk pace.
-He has a lot to say about overcoming that obstacle, but you’d be excited too if you conquered your greatest fear.
+The pup has a lot to say about overcoming that obstacle, but you’d be excited too if you conquered your greatest fear.

 6. Teach Me Your Ways

 The older Golden Retriever in this video has been to the park a lot, and she knows just how fun the slide can be.
 But her younger sibling isn’t too sure yet.
-She approaches the slide apprehensively, but the older pup knows sometime you need a good push.
+She approaches the slide apprehensively, but the older pup knows sometimes you need a good push.
 Or pull.
 She grabs the young pup’s leash and tugs her down the slide, then hands the leash over to mama.
 Now puppy knows there’s nothing to be scared of, and the slide is actually pretty fun.

 Does your pup have a way of conquering his fears?
 Let us know in the comments below!